Xaloc, the First Charter School in Spain Authorized to Offer the IB Continuum

 The three programs offered by Xaloc share the goal of promoting international mindedness and developing the IB learner profile attributes.
 However, each has its own identity and elements tailored to each stage:

-• In the PYPlearning aims to transcend traditional disciplinary boundaries.
+- In the PYP, learning aims to transcend traditional disciplinary boundaries.
 Students explore six transdisciplinary themes of global significance across various subjects: who we are; where we are in place and time; how we express ourselves; how the world works; how we organize ourselves; and how we share the planet.

-• In the MYPstudents explore six global contexts in an interdisciplinary manner, developed and expanded from the PYP transdisciplinary themes: identities and relationships; personal and cultural expression; orientation in space and time; scientific and technical innovation; fairness and development; and globalization and sustainability.
+- In the MYP, students explore six global contexts in an interdisciplinary manner, developed and expanded from the PYP transdisciplinary themes: identities and relationships; personal and cultural expression; orientation in space and time; scientific and technical innovation; fairness and development; and globalization and sustainability.

-• In the DPthe curriculum is organized into six subject groups and three core components: Theory of Knowledge; Creativity, Activity, Service; and the Extended Essay.
+- In the DP, the curriculum is organized into six subject groups and three core components: Theory of Knowledge; Creativity, Activity, Service; and the Extended Essay.
 All IB programs require the completion of a final project (the PYP Exhibition, the MYP Personal Project or Community Project, and the DP Extended Essay).

 All IB programs require a final project: the PYP Exhibition, the MYP Personal Project, and the DP Extended Essay.
 These projects allow students to refine and demonstrate their knowledge, skills, and understanding.